jinningwang/new-jinningwang.github.io/_posts/2024-12-05-my-experience-with-open-source.md

 According to the definition of “open-source software,” it does not require royalties or other fees.
 However, I want to emphasize that while you may not pay monetarily, developing and maintaining open-source software still requires significant effort.

 Some support comes from non-profit foundations, some from research funding, and some from the passion of developers.
 I believe nothing is truly “free” nowadays, much like how we pay for better daylighting even though no one owns the sunshine.
-Respect to the contributorss time and efforts, and contribute back when you are ready.
+Respect to the contributors' time and efforts, and contribute back when you are ready.

 # Open-source as Bug-Free